|Title:||Director of Athletics and Head Football Coach|

 While at Troy, Turk became one of the most decorated players in school history.
 He led the program to NCAA Division II national championships in 1984 and 1987.
 His teams were 40-8-1 in four seasons.

 Turk was selected as an All-Conference performer in the Gulf South Conference three times and was runner-up for the prestigious Harlon Hill Trophy, given to the nation's top Division II performer.
 He was a consensus All-America selection as a senior and was named GSC Freshman of the Year in 1984.

 Following his senior year, Turk was named the Division II Offensive Player of the Year by Football News.
 He was the first person to be chosen as the Alabama Sports Writers Association's Small College Athlete of the Year and Athlete of the Year in the same season.

-Turk is the Trojans' third all-time leading rusher with 2,533 yards and holds the record for rushing yards by a quarterback.
-His 32 career rushing touchdowns ranks second and is tops among Troy quarterbacks.
-Turk's 6,707 yards of career total offense ranks fourth and his 62 touchdowns responsible for (passing and rushing) are second all-time.
+Turk is the Trojans' fifth all-time leading rusher with 2,533 yards and holds the record for rushing yards by a quarterback.
+His 32 career rushing touchdowns ranks fourth and is tops among Troy quarterbacks.
+Turk's 6,707 yards of career total offense ranks fifth and his 62 touchdowns responsible for (passing and rushing) are fourth all-time.

 As Troy's running backs coach, Turk was responsible for building one of the nation's most consistent running games.
 Three of his running backs (Eddie Coleman, Arrid Gregory and Joe Jackson) rushed for more than 2,000 career yards.
 In 1997, Jackson broke Turk's school record for career rushing touchdowns with 34.
 During his 12 seasons as running backs coach at Troy, Turk had nine players to earn all-conference honors.